ElizavKim/CC_EK_LN_FinalProjectRepo/README.md

 ### UI Mockups
-The <a href="https://www.figma.com/file/wA9F2tL9kpyJ02dGjgbBEI/CIS-332%3A-Final-Proj-%7C-Swiss-Army-App?node-id=0-1&t=q5UQZMyribt1AIKf-0" target="_blank"> UI Mockups</a> were created based one the expected layout of the app.
+The <a href="https://www.figma.com/file/wA9F2tL9kpyJ02dGjgbBEI/CIS-332%3A-Final-Proj-%7C-Swiss-Army-App?node-id=0-1&t=q5UQZMyribt1AIKf-0" target="_blank"> UI Mockups</a> were created based on the expected layout of the app.